DataDog/integrations-extras/pliant/README.md

 ![webhookSearch][16]

 3. Scroll to "webhooks".
-Click **New** to add a new webhook to link to our Pliant workflow.
+Click **New** to add a new webhook to link to the Pliant workflow.
 First, give the webhook a name in the "name" field.
-We will name ours *RestartHost* to corespond with our workflow.
+This example uses the name *RestartHost*.
 ![webhooksConfig2][17]

 Now, we will paste the URL we copied from our workflow from step 4 of "Create a Pliant workflow to trigger from Datadog".
 It will resemble: